 Lance Mackey starts off his dog sled race in the Iditarod in Alaska using pristine friendly energy, dogpower!

 About 700 sheep have been employed by Turin officials to keep the grass verges and lawns in city parks neatly trimmed.
 Officials in Turin said they were paying too much in gardener fees to cut the grass in just one of the bigger parks.
 They are saving a bundle.
 Where will the savings go?
 Build homes for the homeless?
 Buy iPods for everyone at city hall?
 Who knows but it's going to make the German Shepherd business boom!

-"going green might be replaced with going rainbow or prismatic"
+"going green should be replaced with going rainbow or prismatic"

 other places to go

 auto and truck forums

 TacomaWorld.com | JeepPatriot.com | DirtyImpreza.com | LostJeeps.com | FordF150.net | XJtalk.com | CumminsForum.com |